A fast-paced open-world platformer with an emphasis on freedom, flight, and flow.

 - Significant UI, UX, usability, and player feedback improvements

-- Scripting would have allowed more freedom and speed
+- Scripting support would have allowed more freedom and speed